-11.8 Diagnostics (DIA, IOM)
+13.8 Diagnostics (DIA, IOM, TRD, FLO)

-11.8.1 Standard Model Output (default option or key_dimg)
+13.8.1 Model Output (default or key\iomput or key\dimgout)

-The model outputs are of three types : the restart file, the output listing, and the output file(s).
+The model outputs are of three types: the restart file, the output listing, and the output file(s).
 The restart file is used internally by the code when the user wants to start the model with initial conditions defined by a previous simulation.
 It contains all the information that is necessary in order for there to be no changes in the model results (even at the computer precision) between a run performed with several restarts and the same run performed in one step.
 It should be noted that this requires that the restart file contain two consecutive time steps for all the prognostic variables, and that it is saved in the same binary format as the one used by the computer that is to read it (in particular, 32 bits binary IEEE format must not be used for this file).
 The output listing and file(s) are predefined but should be checked and eventually adapted to the user's needs.
 The output listing is stored in the ocean.output file.
 The information is printed from within the code on the logical unit numout.
 To locate these prints, use the UNIX command "grep -i numout" in the source code directory.

-In the standard configuration, the user will find the model results in NetCDF files containing mean values (or instantaneous values if key_diainstant is defined) for every time-step where output is demanded.
+In the standard configuration, the user will find the model results in NetCDF files containing mean values (or instantaneous values if key\diainstant is defined) for every time-step where output is demanded.
 These outputs are defined in the diawri.F90 module.

-When defining key_dimgout, the output are written in DIMG format, an IEEE output format.
+When defining key\dimgout, the output are written in DIMG format, an IEEE output format.

 Since version 3.2, an I/O server has been added which provides more flexibility in the choice of the fields to be output as well as how the writing work is distributed over the processors in massively parallel computing.
-It is activated when key_dimgout is defined.
+It is activated when key\iomput is defined.

-11.8.2 Tracer/Dynamics Trends (key_trdlmd, key_diatrdtra, key_diatrddyn)
+13.8.2 Tracer/Dynamics Trends (key\trdmld, key\trdtra, key\trddyn, key\trdmld\trc)

-When key_diatrddyn and/or key_diatrddyn cpp variables are defined, each trend of the dynamics and/or temperature and salinity time evolution equations is stored in threedimensional arrays just after their computation (i.e. at the end of each $dyn \cdots .F90$ and/or $tra \cdots .F90$ routine).
-These trends are then used in diagnostic routines diadyn.F90 and diatra.F90 respectively.
-In the standard model, these routines check the basin averaged properties of the momentum and tracer equations every ntrd time-steps (namelist para-meter).
-These routines are supplied as an example ; they must be adapted by the user to his/her requirements.
+When key\trddyn and/or key\trddyn CPP variables are defined, each trend of the dynamics and/or temperature and salinity time evolution equations is stored in three-dimensional arrays just after their computation (i.e. at the end of each $dyn \cdots .F90$ and/or $tra \cdots .F90$ routines).
+These trends are then used in trdmod.F90 (see TRD directory) every $nn\trd$ time-steps.